 For example, the following screenshot shows two ls commands.
 The first one outputs the name of a backup file, but the second one (which uses the -B option) doesn't.

-14. How to make ls specifically indicate type of files in output
+14. How to make ls specifically indicate the type of file in the output

-By default, the output that the ls command displays is color coded, where different colors represent different types of files.
+By default, the output that the ls command display is color-coded, where different colors represent different types of files.
 However, if you want, you can also have the tool append an indicator (for this purpose) to entries in output.
 This feature can be accessed using the -F option.